 For starters, always take advantage of the basic optimization opportunities that Shopify readily presents to improve your ecommerce page.
 Use Shopify’s inbuilt features for SEO optimization like having Title-Tags, Product Description, Meta Description, Image ALT Tags and automatic generation of sitemaps.
 No matter what kind of traffic you receive, SEO optimization always boosts your presence and your conversion to a basic degree.

-However, to ensure further conversion we need to put in some extra effort, which will distinguish you from the millions of other pages on Shopify.
+However, to ensure further conversion rate optimization in Shopify we need to put in some extra effort, which will distinguish you from the millions of other pages.

 1. Add Compelling Content: